nguyenthaihoc02/About-Me/course_all/csai_000.md

 ### 2. Requirements
 * Have knowledge of linear algebra, probability and statistics, and basic calculus.

-* Have experience using machine learning libraries such as.
+* Have basic experience using the Python programming language.

 * Have experience using machine learning libraries such as TensorFlow, Keras, and scikit-learn.

 * Research the concepts and keywords for the upcoming week to prepare slides or notes for the weekly discussion.

+* Prepare slides or notes based on the weekly keywords and concepts.

 ---
 ## III.
 Instructor
 ### 1. About Me
 <img class="profile-picture" src="hoc.jpg">

 Hi.
 My name is Hoc, and I am have Bachelor of Engineer in Data Science and Artificial Intelligence Thai Nguyen University of Information and Technolygy Communication.
+[More information about me](https://nguyenthaihoc02.github.io/About-Me).

 ### 2. Contact Information
-1. <i class="fa-solid fa-phone"></i> 0834265442
+* <i class="fa-solid fa-phone"></i> 0834265442

-2. <i class="fa-solid fa-envelope"></i> <thaihocit02@gmail.com>
+* <i class="fa-solid fa-envelope"></i> <thaihocit02@gmail.com>

-3. <i class="fa-brands fa-facebook"></i> [Link facebook](https://www.facebook.com/NguyenThaiHoc.IT)
+* <i class="fa-brands fa-facebook"></i> [Link facebook](https://www.facebook.com/NguyenThaiHoc.IT)

 ---
 ## IV.
 Materials